Rajpratik71/linux-manPages/aspell.md

               Lists available dictionaries, filters, or modes.

        dump|create|merge master|personal|repl <wordlist>
               dump, create, or merge a master, personal, or replacement word list.

 DICTIONARY OPTIONS
        The following options may be used to control which dictionaries to use and how they behave.

        --master=<name>, -d <name>
               Base name of the dictionary to use.
-If this option is speci‐ fied then Aspell will either use this dictionary or die.
+If this option is specified then Aspell will either use this dictionary or die.

        --dict-dir=<directory>
               Location of the main dictionary word list.

        --lang=<string>, -l <string>
               Language  to  use.
-It follows the same format of the LANG  envi‐ ronmental  variable  on  most  systems.
-It consists of the two letter ISO 639 language code and an  optional  two  letter  ISO 3166  country  code  after  a  dash or underscore.
+It  follows the same format of the LANG environmental variable on most systems.
+It consists of the two letter ISO 639 language code and an optional two letter ISO
+              3166 country code after a dash or underscore.
 The default value is based on the value of the LC_MESSAGES locale.

        --size=<string>
               The preferred size of the dictionary word list.
-This  consists of  a two char digit code describing the size of the list, with typical values of: 10=tiny, 20=really small, 30=small,  40=med- small, 50=med, 60=med-large, 70=large, 80=huge, 90=insane.
+This consists of a two char digit code describing the size of the list, with typical values of:  10=tiny,  20=really  small,  30=small, 40=med-small, 50=med, 60=med-large, 70=large, 80=huge, 90=insane.

        --variety=<string>
               Any extra information to distinguish this variety of dictionary from other dictionaries which may have the same lang and size.

        --jargon=<string>
               Please use the variety option since it replaces jargon as a better choice.  jargon will be removed in the future.

        --word-list-path=<list of directories>
               Search path for word list information files.